pypeit/PypeIt/doc/installing.rst

 Installing PypeIt
 =================

-This document describes how to install PypeIt.
-Both for users and developers.
+This document describes how to install PypeIt for both users and developers.

 Installing Dependencies
 =======================

 Though we have tried to keep the number of dependencies low, there are a few packages that need to be installed (various python packages and linetools).

 We highly recommend that you use Anaconda for the majority of these installations.

-Detailed installation instructions are presented below:

 Python Dependencies
 -------------------

+The

 PypeIt depends on the following list of Python packages.
 Install these first.

-We recommend that you use `Anaconda <https://www.continuum.io/downloads/>`_ to install and/or update these packages.
+We recommend that you use `Anaconda
+<https://www.continuum.io/downloads/>`_ to install and/or update
+these packages.

 * `python <http://www.python.org/>`_ version 3.7 or later
 * `numpy <http://www.numpy.org/>`_ version 1.16.0 or later